-The MPO is headed by a governing board consisting of voting members and also includes non-voting members entrusted with the responsibility for exercising the powers of the MPO, including the final decision on all policy matters, adoption or endorsement of transportation plans and programs, approval of agreements and adoption of policies.
+The MPO is headed by a governing board consisting of voting members and also includes nonvoting members entrusted with the responsibility for exercising the powers of the MPO, including the final decision on all policy matters, adoption or endorsement of transportation plans and programs, approval of agreements, and adoption of policies.
 The TPC relies on recommendations from the Technical Coordinating Committee (TCC) to perform its duties.

-In accordance with federal guidelines, the TPC includes the "local elected officials" and "officials of public agencies that administer or operate major modes of transportation in the metropolitan area, including representation by providers of public transportation" and "appropriate State officials" (23 CFR450.310).
-The voting members of the TPC shall include the elected head of government from each member jurisdiction located within the MPA and representatives of the state department of transportation and other local and state organizations that allocate federal funds to implement transportation improvements.
-Each TPC member will designate someone to represent him if he is absent from the meeting.
+In accordance with federal guidelines, the TPC includes the "local elected officials or city managers" and "officials of public agencies that administer or operate major modes of transportation in the metropolitan area, including representation by providers of public transportation" and "appropriate State officials" (23 CFR 450.310).
+The voting members of the TPC shall include the elected head of government or city manager from each member jurisdiction located within the MPA, representatives of the state department of transportation, and other local and state organizations that allocate federal funds to implement transportation improvements.
+Each TPC member will designate someone to represent them if he is absent from the meeting.
 Designees will be afforded the same participation level as the member, including attending meetings, participating in deliberations of the committee, casting votes, and otherwise serving as a committee member in his or her stead.
 Individuals serving on the TPC by virtue of their status as elected or appointed officials have a term of office for membership on the policy committee concurrent with their term of office.
 GRPC will update the committee rosters to reflect any changes that may have occurred within member entities.
 The addition or removal of entities or jurisdictions due to urbanized area changes, expanded MPO boundaries, or other circumstances relevant to the transportation planning process will constitute a modification of the prospectus.
-Modifications do not require formal action or public review but do require an overview with the opportunity for discussion on the next TPC agenda.